 In case there was no Bcc in your message (or there was no difference found between message headers and RCPT TO), you will see the corresponding message in the Bcc field in Mailtrap:

-Please note that for emails trapped in Mailtrap inboxes before the Bcc feature release, SMTP info was not calculated.
-You will see “There is no info to calculate Bcc” and “No SMTP info” messages in the related fields.
+Please note that for emails trapped in Mailtrap inboxes before the Bcc feature release, Tech Info was not calculated.
+You will see “There is no info to calculate Bcc” and “No Tech info” messages in the related fields.

 Also, remember that adding multiple Bcc’ed addresses might have a negative effect on the spam score.
 In Mailtrap, the spam score is not affected by the Bcc’ed emails, though.